 Intellectual Property is recognised when it is probable that it will generate future economic benefits and its costs can be measured reliably.
-Intellectual Property has a finite useful life and is carried at cost less accumulated amortisation and impairment losses.
+Intellectual Property has a finite useful life of 15 years and is carried at cost less accumulated amortisation and impairment losses.
+All Intellectual property is amortised on a straight-line basis.
 The asset is tested annually for impairment, or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.